Issue No. 219 - April

 already announced it in a certain way.

-We didn't prove to be a serious political people, our leaders
+We didn't prove to be a serious political people,

 failed all hopes of doing something productive on constituting the